Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Conclusions

 We introduce three generalisations of RMs to tackle long-horizon tasks with unordered subtasks. ($1$) Numeric RMs assist the user with compact task representation. ($2$) States in agenda RMs are associated with an agenda---the remaining subtasks to complete. ($3$) In coupled RMs, states are split by subtasks in the agenda, allowing for parallel learning of low-level policies and high-level decision-making on top.
-We develop a new algorithm for $Q$-learning with coupled RMs (CoRM) that shows computational advantages over state-of-the-art RM algorithms.
-In particular, CoRM scales well for long-horizon tasks with unordered subtasks.
+We develop a new task-decomposition algorithm for $Q$-learning with coupled RMs (QCoRM) that shows computational advantages over baseline methods in tabular and continuous domains.
+In particular, QCoRM scales well for long-horizon tasks with unordered subtasks, while preserving the optimality guarantees of tabular $Q$-learning.
+In future work, QCoRM could be extended beyond $Q$-learning-based methods.

-In future work, we plan to investigate the generalisation capabilities of coupled RMs across different domains.
-To extend the CoRM algorithm to stochastic environments, we aim to base its high-level policy on the \emph{expected} number of steps to reach a goal state, rather than the shortest observed path.
-Finally, CoRM could be integrated with deep-deterministic-policy-gradient~\citep{lillicrap2015continuous} and soft-actor-critic~\citep{stone2022survey} agents for control tasks.